 Data Science—these days, we hear about it everywhere.
 And statisticians play a big role in this newly emerging field.
-Statisticians have always been involved with data—making sense of data, formulating ways to make decisions founded in data and evidence, devising the best ways to collect data.
-To handle the recent explosion of data, we statisticians have expanded our skill set and our research approaches in order to extract information from huge and complex data sets.
+Statisticians have always been involved with data—making sense of data, formulating ways to make decisions founded in data and evidence, and devising the best ways to collect data.
+To handle the recent explosion of data, we statisticians have expanded our skill-set and our research approaches in order to extract information from huge and complex data sets.
 We are developing new statistical methods to make sense of data in more complex forms.
 We are also teaming up with computer scientists to increase the impact of our research and training.
-And our collaborations with researchers in areas such as health care, bioinformatics and biodiversity not only solve real-world problems, but help us add to the tool set of data science methods.
+And our collaborations with researchers in areas such as health care, bioinformatics, and biodiversity not only solve real-world problems, but they help us add to the tool set of data science methods.

 Are you a UBC researcher with a challenging data set?
 A company or research unit that doesn't have in-house expertise?
 Find out how we can help you with your data.